opensas/mdn-svelte-tutorial/07-typescript-support/README.md

 Source code of the To-Do list app for the Svelte tutorials at [Understanding client-side JavaScript frameworks](Understanding client-side JavaScript frameworks) series at MDN Web docs.

-## 06. Working with Svelte stores
+## 07. TypeScript support in Svelte

-In the last article we completed the development of our app, organized it into components, and saw a couple of advanced techniques for dealing with reactivity, working with DOM nodes and exposing components functionality.
-In this case we will have a look at Svelte stores: a global data repository that holds value and that allows you to subscribe to it and get notified when the value changes.
-We will also see how to develop our own custom store to persist the todos information to local storage.
+In this article will learn how to use TypeScript to develop Svelte applications.
+First we'll learn what is TypeScript and what benefits it can bring us.
+Then we'll see how to configure our project to work with TypeScript files.
+Finally we will go over our app and see what modifications we have to make to fully take advantage of TypeScript features.

-You can see the complete content of this article [here](../06-stores/Svelte_stores.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_stores).
+You can see the complete content of this article [here](../07-typescript-support/Svelte_typescript_support.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_TypeScript).

-The source code to follow this article is in the `06-stores` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/06-stores svelte-todo` command.
-You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/d1fa84a5a4494366b179c87395940039?version=3.23.2).
+The source code to follow this article is in the `07-typescript-support` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/07-typescript-support svelte-todo` command.

+The application ported to TypeScript is in the `08-next-steps` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/08-next-steps svelte-todo` command.

+> [TypeScript support](https://github.com/sveltejs/svelte-repl/issues/130) is not available from the REPL yet.
+You can download the content folder and work locally with `npx degit opensas/mdn-svelte-tutorial/07-typescript-support`.

 ---